data-miner00/book/contents/programming/bloom-filter.md

 ## Collision

-As the number of items in the bloom filter increases, more bits are bring flipped and collision are bound to happen.
-Given a non-existing input, all of the hash functions may have their results point to the already flipped bit, hence yielding a false positive result and this is the reason bloom filter is considered as a probabilistic data structure.
+As the number of items in the Bloom Filter increases, more bits are being flipped and collision are bound to happen.
+Given a non-existing input, all of the hash functions may even have their results point to the flipped bit, hence producing a false positive result and this is the reason bloom filter is considered as a probabilistic data structure.

 <v-img src="bloom-filter/query-collision.png" alt="A query that is collided"></v-img>

-The hashes for the string `"hi, dad"` coincidentally falls to the flipped bits by `"hello, world"` earlier and this shows how a false positive can be manifested.
+The hashes for the string `"hi, dad"` coincidentally fall to the flipped bits by `"hello, world"` earlier and this shows how a false positive can manifest.

 The good news is, with proper tuning of the parameters, we can minimize the rate of false positivity to the threshold that is low enough to be acceptable for our use case.